via-cs/sigtime/README.md

 docker compose up
 ```

-The source code are mounted via docker volume, so the project is hot-reloaded.
-Note that you will need to rebuild the docker if you modified dependencies (eg. `pnpm i` or `pixi add`).
+The source code is mounted via Docker volume, so the project is hot-reloaded.
+Note that you will need to rebuild the Docker if you modified dependencies (eg, `pnpm i` or `pixi add`).

 ## ml-alg
 ### Environment
 Install the essential packages with
 ```
+cd ml-alg
 pip install -r requirements.txt
 ```
 ### Quick start